9.00am Welcome: Pro-Vice Chancellor Research

 L. Campbell: The distribution of supernovae in galaxies

-S. K. Chakrabati (India): The effect of accretion disks on the signal from coalescing
+S. K. Chakrabati (India): The effect of accretion disks on the signal from coalescing binaries

-M Cerdonio: New limits on gravitational wave bursts from multi-antenna coincidence
+M Cerdonio: New limits on gravitational wave bursts from multi-antenna coincidence experiments

 S. Woodings(UWA): Supernovae and their location in host galaxies